codewithHX/Whatsapp-Bulk-Message-sender/README.md

 # Whatsapp-Bulk-Message-sender
-Send bulk messages right from your WhatsApp Web.
+Send bulk messages right from your WhatsApp Web Without saving any contacts.

 This application is meant for sending bulk messages through WhatsApp Web client on Chrome Web Browser.